cdr731/unit05_assignment/README.md

 By Christopher Reutz

 Completed jupyter notebook is pyber_solved.ipynb.
+Exported images are in the "image" subfolder.